-Take in stunning views, spot bottle nosed dolphins, or enjoy lunch on a quiet beach, with Discover Jervis Bay Luxury Sailing.
-These boats are available for private charter and are operated by Dolphin Watch Cruises.
-They offer sailing, swimming, snorkelling and dolphin watch experiences, giving you the chance to completely experience the beautiful nature of the Jervis Bay waters.
+Take in stunning views, spot bottle nosed dolphins, or enjoy lunch on a quiet beach with Discover Jervis Bay Luxury Sailing.
+These boats are available for private charter and are operated by

 Callala Bay hosts an October Long Weekend regatta which you can watch from the shores, or bring your own yacht, dinghy or catamaran and compete yourself.
 Jervis Bay Cruising Yacht Club runs an annual cruise from Jervis Bay to Ulladulla during Easter, while the Vincentia Sailing Club races small catamarans most Sundays from September to April.

-Stop by Angler’s Rest at Greenwell Point and hire a kayak or a small boat, ideal for exploring the Yawal River, Shoalhaven and Crookhaven rivers, travelling upriver through beautiful bushlands and escarpments.
+Hire a kayak at South Coast Retreat at Greenwell Point and or a small boat, ideal for exploring the Yawal River, Shoalhaven and Crookhaven rivers, travelling upriver through beautiful bushlands and escarpments.
 More than 50km of the Shoalhaven River is navigable by boat, and with around 75% of the catchment set aside as national park, you can truly immerse yourself in nature.